 Is It Normal To Talk To Yourself?

-Not only is talking to yourself out loud perfectly normal, it’s actually beneficial in a variety of ways — as well as potentially being “a sign of high cognitive functioning,” according to Paloma Mari-Beffa, PhD, a neuropsychologist, cognitive psychologist and lecturer at Bangor University, who is one of the prominent researchers on the phenomenon of self-talk.
+Not only is talking to yourself out loud perfectly normal, it’s actually beneficial in a variety of ways in everyday situations — as well as potentially being “a sign of high cognitive functioning,” according to Paloma Mari-Beffa, PhD, a neuropsychologist, cognitive psychologist and lecturer at Bangor University, who is one of the prominent researchers on the phenomenon of self-talk.

 We all talk to ourselves, whether it’s aloud or silent inner speech.
 Science suggests it’s actually a sign of intelligence, not mental illness.
 So you’re not crazy.

 Our culture views talking to yourself as a habit for eccentrics.
 Movies depict unhinged characters through herky-jerky self-mutterings.

 For example, when people see an approaching pedestrian disagreeing with himself, they cross the street.
 And when a friend catches you in a solo performance of your thoughts, you clam up with an expression of sheepish guilt.

 So, It’s not only normal, it can be crucial.
 Becoming aware of the quality of this inner speech is a path to happiness and fulfillment.

 The Swiss psychologist, Jean Piaget, observed that toddlers begin to control their actions as soon as they start developing language.

 When approaching a hot surface, the toddler will typically say “hot, hot” out loud and move away.
 This kind of behavior can continue into adulthood.